Shedding Light on Dark Matter at the LHC with Machine Learning: Introduction

+Let us emphasize that although the region of parameter we are exploring is somewhat fine tuned, this fine tuning is dictated not by theoretical arguments but by the current strong experimental constraints that demand the spin independent direct detection cross section to be suppressed in regions of parameters like the compressed region, which leads to the proper Dark Matter relic density.
+This scenario is therefore well motivated and deserves a detailed study of its experimental signatures.
+Regarding the corresponding search strategy, we employ ML techniques to probe radiative neutralino decays at the LHC.
+ML techniques have already been employed to explore other regions of the NMSSM parameter space, concentrating on the explanation of several anomalies appearing in LHC data~\cite{Hammad:2025wst}.~\footnote{An analysis explaining the same anomalies in our framework would be interesting but would require a separate dedicated study.}

-Regarding the search strategy, we employ ML techniques to probe radiative neutralino decays at the LHC, focusing on proton--proton collisions at a center-of-mass energy of $\sqrt{s} = 14$~TeV and a total integrated luminosity of $\mathcal{L} = 100\,\text{fb}^{-1}$.
-This setup reflects an early projection for Run 3 of the LHC, and the modest luminosity choice is motivated by the need to reduce computational demands associated with large-scale Monte Carlo simulations.
+We focus on proton--proton collisions at a center-of-mass energy of $\sqrt{s} = 14$~TeV and a total integrated luminosity of $\mathcal{L} = 100\,\text{fb}^{-1}$.
+This setup reflects an early projection for Run 3 of the LHC.
+We note that the actual Run 3 energy is 13.6 TeV; however, the small difference in center-of-mass energy has only a minor impact on the relevant kinematic distributions and does not affect the qualitative conclusions of our analysis nor the comparative performance of the ML methods.
+The modest luminosity choice is motivated by the need to reduce computational demands associated with large-scale Monte Carlo simulations.
 For the ML-based analysis, we assess the discovery potential using two approaches: the standard Binned-Likelihood (BL) method~\cite{Cowan:2010js} and the more recent Machine-Learned Likelihoods (MLL) framework~\cite{Arganda:2022qzy,Arganda:2022mrd,Arganda:2022zbs,Arganda:2023qni}.
 In the MLL approach, the likelihood function is modeled using Kernel Density Estimators (KDE)~\cite{RosenblattKDE,ParzenKDE} applied to the output of the ML classifier, enabling an unbinned fit that captures fine details of the probability distribution.
 Since the compressed mass scenario leads to soft visible final states, we consider the production of higgsino-like $\ntrltwothree \charonepm$ pairs in association with a hard ISR jet~\cite{Roy:2024yoh}, as shown in the Feynman diagrams in Figure~\ref{fig:feynman-diagram}.
 The ISR jet boosts the system and enhances the $E_T^\text{miss}$ signature, which is crucial for suppressing the SM background.
 While simple cut-and-count analyses struggle in this compressed regime, we find that ML techniques offer significantly improved sensitivity and could prove essential for electroweakino discovery prospects at the LHC in the near future.